stephen70/CSGOPredictionPublic/README.md

 # Sports Prediction for CS:GO

-An attempt at predicting match winners for the team-based game CS:GO using various machine learning/statistical learning methods, including linear regression, logistic regression, linear discriminant analysis, random forests and neural networks.
+An attempt at predicting match winners for the team-based game CS:GO using various machine learning/statistical learning methods, including logistic regression, LDA, random forests and neural networks.
 A re-write to fix bugs and reduce feature generation time is currently underway.
 The old model classified winners with an accuracy of 67% - the current untuned model is at 61%.
 See histogram.png for an example of how intertwined the win/loss classes are.

 CO = common opponents, H2H = head to head, Completeness = % of T rounds won * % of CT rounds won